-stadium is in pretty bad shape and snakes are a serious concern." - Carla
+stadium is in pretty bad shape and snakes are a serious concern."

-served a catered lunch to mark their 95th anniversary.
+church served a catered lunch to mark their 95th anniversary.

 The early settlers of this small community wanted to name their town

 in honor of a prominent family in the area (The Gansel Family), therefore

 Texas.
 Residents decided to establish a post office in approximately

 1911 and ask the postmaster at Brady,

 Texas for advice.
 The postal service in Washington D.C. said that

 the name Gansel was unacceptable, so the settlers named their post

 office and town after David Doole, Jr., the postmaster at Brady.